Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 #info-box(title: "Why a Manager?")[
   In a BDD, nodes are shared.
-  If you have the expression `a AND b` in two different places, they point to the *exact same memory address*.
+  If you have the rule `tcp AND port_80` in two different chains, they point to the *exact same memory address*.

   To make this work, we need a central authority --- the `Bdd` manager --- to:
   + *Deduplicate*: Check if a node already exists before creating a new one (Hash Consing).